Apochilles/Discrete-Maths-Question-Generator-/README.md

 The Maths Question Generator is a Javascript application that randomises a discrete maths quiz that future students can use to revise.

-The purpose of this application is to practice JavaScript and work on collaboration skills.
+The purpose of this application is to practice JavaScript (MERN stack) and work on collaboration skills.